ShaishavGandhi/RxAds/README.md

 ```groovy
 implementation 'com.shaishavgandhi.rxads:rxads:x.y.z'
 ```

-A lot of projects have multiple Play Services library in a project.
-All Play Services libraries must have the same version to avoid runtime crashes.
+Before Play Services 15.0, projects importing multiple Play Services library had to have the same version number to avoid runtime crashes.
+If you haven't yet migrated to 15.0 or above, you can compile your project by excluding `com.google.android.gms`from this library as such:

-There will be a release corresponding to every Play Services update starting from `11.8.0`  so you can easily integrate the library in your project.
-If you're using an older Play Services version, you can still integrate the project like so:
 ```groovy
 implementation ('com.shaishavgandhi.rxads:rxads:x.y.z') {
     exclude group: 'com.google.android.gms'
 }
 ```
-and then add your preferred Play Services Ads version.
+After the Play Services 15 release, this is not a problem.
+RxAds will have a corresponding release for every Play Services Ads release to give you the latest functionality.

 ## Contributing